SahilSankeshwari/Multi-Source-E-commerce-Data-Engineering-Pipeline-Project/README.md

 ##  Conclusion

-This project demonstrates building a complete data engineering pipeline from raw data ingestion to business reporting using Azure tools.
+This project shows how I built an end-to-end data pipeline using Azure tools.
+It includes data ingestion, transformation, and reporting.

+The pipeline is automated and can handle future incoming data.
+It processes data efficiently and produces clean, structured data in the Gold layer.

+This helps in generating reliable business insights and reports.